 As can be seen from the accompanying photo, the load cell contact points and the load cell assembly cups and plates are cracked and severely worn.
 This often results in unreliable weighing transactions and even weighing errors, which can go undetected by weighbridge operators for months.

-As part of AccuWeigh’s regular weighbridge service agreements, we include inspection of all load cells and load cell assemblies, and re-greasing these parts is a standard action item for our well-trained service personnel.
-Even though the load cells and assembles are constructed of hardened steel, lubricating the load cell contact points is essential to allow movement, especially when a 20 tonne load rolls over it.
+As part of Diverseco’s regular weighbridge service agreements, we include inspection of all load cells and load cell assemblies, and re-greasing these parts is a standard action item for our well-trained service personnel.
+Even though the load cells and assemblies are constructed of hardened steel, lubricating the load cell contact points is essential to allow movement, especially when a 20-tonne load rolls over it.